 Handel and Haydn Society

-The H and H Society has endured many challenges throughout its history.
-The financial crisis of the 1930’s greatly impacted the Society’s audience and World War II created membership issues, as the number of choristers dropped to 206 — its lowest number in over a century.
-To overcome these challenges the resilient organization had to rely on sponsorship from local charities, who at one point had to underwrite ticket sales for the Society.
+The Society has endured many challenges throughout its history.
+The financial crisis of the 1930s had a substantial impact on the Society’s audience and World War II created membership issues as the number of choristers dropped to 206 – its lowest number in over a century.
+To overcome these difficulties, the ever-resilient organization had to rely on sponsorship from local charities, which at one point had to underwrite ticket sales.

-The Handel and Haydn Society has seen several artistic directors over the years, each of whom has contributed to the organization in their own unique way.
-Christopher Hogwood, who took the reins of the Society in 1986 to 2001, was responsible for the H and H Society’s first performance out of the country in 1996.
-Hogwood also highlighted programs that tied Baroque improvisation to contemporary jazz artists Gary Burton and Chick Corea.
-Grant Llewellyn directed the society from 2001-2006, and became principal conductor for three more seasons through 2009.
-The Society received its first Grammy under the tutelage of Llewellyn.
-Harry Christophers is the current artistic director of the Society, joining in 2008, and has recently announced he will be stepping down after the 2020-2021 season.
-Christophers conducted the Handel and Haydn society’s first appearance on the European continent and has since recorded twelve albums with the Society — more than any other musical director in its long history.
+The Society has seen several artistic directors over the years, each of whom has contributed to the organization in their own unique way.
+Christopher Hogwood, who took the reins of the Society in 1986 to 2001, was responsible for its first overseas performance in 1996.
+Hogwood also highlighted programs that tied baroque improvisation to contemporary jazz artists Gary Burton and Chick Corea.
+Grant Llewellyn directed the society from 2001 to 2006, then became principal conductor through 2009.
+The Society won its first Grammy under his tutelage.

-The Handel and Haydn Society continues to entertain audiences across the globe and is on the verge of beginning the 2019-2020 season; the full programming schedule is available here on the Society’s website handelandhaydn.org.
-Also available on the website, is an accessible online searchable archive of all of its performances and an artist archive; the archive has performances dating all the way back to 1815.
-The organization also continues to present exhibits and lectures — along with free concerts — to inform and educate the public of the society’s rich history and time tested presence as a true Boston music institution.
+The Society continues to entertain audiences across the globe and the full programming schedule is available on the ensembles website.
+Also available on the site are archives of all of its artists and performance since 1815.
+The organization continues to present exhibits and lectures in addition to free concerts in its tireless effort to inform and educate the public of the Society’s history and time-tested presence as a Boston institution.

 Published On: May 8, 2019